-All Saints takes great joy in worshiping the Lord every Sunday and throughout the week.
-We offer a diverse spread of services with the hope of creating enough avenues into the life of God so that people in all different spiritual walks of life feel welcome in our church.
+All Saints takes great joy in worship every Sunday and throughout the week.
+We offer a diverse variety of liturgies with the hope of creating enough avenues into the life of God so that people in all different spiritual walks of life feel welcome in our church.

 8:00am Holy Eucharist

 This early service provides a traditional Rite II Holy Eucharist with homily and single hymn at the offertory.
 The service welcomes the day of Resurrection with relative peace and quiet.
 It is the most contemplative of our services, and largely appeals to those that enjoy the quiet rhythms of the liturgy and lectionary.

 This family-friendly service is an amazing experience of life and energy.
 Filled with a range of children from infants, toddlers, and children on the move, this liturgy aims to foster a spirit of welcome and freedom for families with children.
 We have a “play and pray” area to occupy kids during those parts of the service that don’t quite hold their attention, and children are invited to sit with the preacher for a children’s homily.
 All are welcome, including screaming babies and exhausted parents!
 The service usually runs about 40 minutes and is followed by a coffee hour and Sunday School offering for the kids during the school year.

 11:00am Choral Eucharist